CodyNicholson/DePaul_Virtual_Reality_Society_Website_Project/README.md

 # DePaul Virtual Reality Society Website Project
-This is a demo of the first draft of the DePaul Virtual Reality Society Website
+This is a demo of the draft DePaul Virtual Reality Society Website

-To view it, click here: https://depaul-vr-society.firebaseapp.com/
+To view it, click here: https://codynicholson.github.io/DePaul_Virtual_Reality_Society_Website_Project/